-Following the implications of the Unity principle results in John Muir's observation that if we pick up a stick we discover it is connected to everything in the universe.
-Bateson's second proposition is that what makes a system organic is not simply that it has parts, but that the parts are connected and communicate within the whole (Nowak & Vallacher, 1998, pp. 21-22).
-Wilber (1979) noted that one way of thinking about therapy in general was a matter of healing splits; splits between one part of the mind and another, between the body and the mind, between the whole self and the environment, and a final transpersonal split that overcame all division.
+Following the implications of the Unity principle results in John Muir's observation that if we pick up a stick, we discover it is connected to everything in the universe.
+To return to Bateson's propositions, his second one is that what makes a system organic is not simply that it has parts, but that the parts are connected and communicate within the whole (Nowak & Vallacher, 1998, pp. 21-22).
+Wilber (1979) notes that one way of thinking about therapy in general is a matter of healing splits; splits between one part of the mind and another, between the body and the mind, between the whole self and the environment, and a final transpersonal split that overcomes all division.

 Trouble, therefore, for living organic systems often flows from a lack of communication.
 When the liver is not interacting with the pancreas, pituitary, and heart, there are problems.
 When the family doesn't talk within itself, the football team doesn't huddle, production is out of touch with sales, the designers who are doing the dashboard don't talk to those engineering the heater, and governments don't stay in touch, there is potential for great harm.
 Various therapies tend to address a particular split.
-Hakomi therapists working out of this integral system's approach treat their clients in ways appropriate to each split, and/or refer them to specialists who can.
+Hakomi Therapists working out of this Integral system's approach treat their clients in ways appropriate to each split, and/or refer them to specialists who can.

-When the communication and information exchange is happening, the system is self-organizing, self-directing, selfcorrecting, and characterized by complex, non-linear determinism, which means it has a mind of its own based on its own internal wisdom-Bateson's third proposition.
+When the communication and information exchange is happening, the system is selforganizing, self-directing, self-correcting, and characterized by complex, non-linear determinism, which means it has a mind of its own based on its own internal wisdom--Bateson's third proposition.
 A living, organic system is not a machine where one input will mechanically translate into a predictable outcome.
 It has decider subsystems that take any input and process it in unique ways that organize both its experience of the input and its expression in response to the input (Nowak & Vallacher, 1998, p.
 9, p.
 32).

 The second Hakomi principle of Organicity is one that is respectful and trusting of a living system's inner wisdom and integrity as it participates in and interacts with its environment.
-Organicity is used as a concept to acknowledge that, as opposed to a machine that can be fixed from without, a living organism can only be healed from within through enrolling its own creative intelligence.
+Organicity acknowledges that, as opposed to a machine that can be fixed from without, a living organism can only be healed from within through enrolling its own creative intelligence.

 The implication for psychotherapy is that it looks for and follows natural processes, inner movements, inner rhythms, and spontaneous signs of the collaboration of the unconscious (Kurtz, 1990, p.
-55), orienting toward increased wholeness as opposed to artificially prescribing structures or agendas from without.
+55) orienting toward increased wholeness; this, as opposed to artificially prescribing structures or agendas from without.
 In everyday life parents adapt to the different needs of their children, or teachers take into account the various learning styles of their students.
 It is organically necessary and natural.

-Embracing the principle of Organicity disposes us toward giving up white knight models of riding in and saving people in favor of more organic metaphors-such as midwifery or gardening-that talk less extravagantly of coaxing nature
+Embracing the principle of Organicity clearly disposes us toward giving up White Knight models of riding in and saving people, in favor of more organic metaphors such as mid-wife or gardening models that talk less extravagantly of coaxing nature.